nikmikhailov13/Laba-1-Computer-system-architecture-/README.md

 Select your element and open (inside another pane) the directory in which you want to transfer this one.

 1) Copy Element.
--Press F3 or go File-> Copy
+* Press F3 or go File + Copy

 2) Move Element.
--Press F4 or go File-> Move
+* Press F4 or go File + Move

 ## REFRESHING
-Select LEFT or RIGHT pane (by clicking once on any File/Directory inside the pane) -Press F5.
+* Select LEFT or RIGHT pane (by clicking once on any File/Directory inside the pane)
+* Press F5.

 ## EDITING
 Select element.

 1) Edit Name
--Press F6 or go Edit-> Edit name.
+* Press F6 or go Edit + Edit name.

 2) Delete
--Press delete or go Edit-> Delete.
+* Press delete or go Edit + Delete.

 ## TEXT EDITOR
 Select .txt file and predd F7.